 What do we mean by Security Market Line?

 The Capital Asset Pricing Model is graphically represented by drawing the Security Market Line.
 It shows the amount of returns an investor can expect from the market with regard to the different levels of market or systematic risk.
 These risks are those whose elimination is further not possible by diversification.
-In other words, it depicts the relationship between the risks of a security, measurable by its beta coefficient, and the returns that one can expect from it at every level of risk.
+In other words, it depicts the relationship between the risks of security, measurable by its beta coefficient, and the returns that one can expect from it at every level of risk.

 The concept of the Security Market Line is very popular for portfolio management.
 It helps to derive the pricing of risky securities by plotting their expected returns.
 It takes into account the risk that comes along with such investments, as well as the cost of capital.
 Also, it represents the opportunity cost of an investment and guides an investor to compare an investment opportunity at market risk with a risk-free investment.